Bed & Mattress Sizes UK

 One meter equals 39.37 inches

-All mattress brands in the UK will follow the above conventions so when you are buying consult this first and get your measurements before you buy your mattress.
+All mattress brands in the will follow the above conventions so when you are buying consult this first and get your measurements before you buy your mattress.

 What are futon mattress sizes?